-Note: All drive backplanes use the same connector on the system board; however, there are two alignment slots in the storage cage to accommodate different backplane types.
+Note: All 2.5-inch drive backplanes use the same connector on the system board; however, there are two alignment slots in the storage cage to accommodate different backplane types.
 Make sure that you align the backplane and system board connectors when inserting the backplane in the storage cage.